 The cost of soliciting proxies, including expenses in connection with preparing, printing and mailing this Proxy Statement, will be borne by the Company.
-The Company has retained MacKenzie Partners, Inc. to act as a proxy solicitor to assist in the solicitation.
-The Company has agreed to pay such firm \$8,000, plus out-of-pocket expenses, for proxy solicitation services.
 Copies of solicitation materials will be furnished to brokerage houses, nominees, fiduciaries and custodians to forward to beneficial owners of the Company's Common Stock, \$.01 par value per share (the "Common Stock"), held in their names.
+In addition, the Company will reimburse brokerage firms and other persons representing beneficial owners of stock for their reasonable expenses in forwarding solicitation materials to such beneficial owners.
 In addition to the solicitation of proxies by mail, the Company's directors, officers and other employees may, without additional compensation, solicit proxies by telephone, facsimile, electronic communication and personal interviews.